AdamBedel/Arden-Vul/README.md

       - _Assassin_: Use a d6 hit die instead of a d4
       - _Bard_: Start with Mythric as a language.
 Use the _Cleric_ spell list instead of the _Druid_ list.
       - _Cleric_: Must choose a god from the "Gods and People of Magae" document
       - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps*.
-Increase constituion modifier by 1.
+Increase constitution modifier by 1.
       - _Elf_: Start with a spellbook containing Read Magic and 1 player-chosen spell.
 Lose *Detect Secret Doors*
       - _Fighter_: Gain additional *Fighter Talents* as described in the "fighter_talents" document
       - _Goblin_ : Use the _Gnome_ statblock, but use the _Illusionist_ and _Necromancer_ spell lists instead of the normal _Magic-User_ list.
 Start with a spellbook containing Read Magic and 1 player-chosen spell.
 Lose _Detect Construction Tricks_ and _Speak With Burrowing Mammals_.